ngblaylock/documentation/firebase/firestore.md

 ### Realtime Listener

-Instead of using the `.get().then()` method, you can use `onShapshot()` which will listen for changes in the database and update it automatically so you do not need to refresh the page
+Instead of using the `.get().then()` method, you can use `.onShapshot()` which will listen for changes in the database and update it automatically so you do not need to refresh the page

 ## Write Data